Home Federal Crimes Aiding and Abetting

 When it comes to aiding and abetting, a conviction requires that you helped or facilitated the actual criminal act.
 Knowledge of the crime alone is not enough to lead to a conviction, and, in most cases, you are not under a legal obligation to report a crime before it happens.
 This means that the prosecution must be able to show that you helped the crime in some way.
 If you did not, or there is no evidence that you did, then a charge of aiding and abetting will not hold up in court.

 However, even if the prosecution has an uphill battle to prove that you were involved in a crime, assuming they won’t be able to get a conviction would be foolish.
-It is in your own best interests to seek a skilled Los Angeles aiding and abetting lawyer who can help you build a strong defense.
+It is in your own best interests to seek a skilled Los Angeles aiding and abetting defense lawyer who can help you build a strong defense.
 Without that help, you may find yourself behind bars in the blink of an eye.

 Call Werksman Jackson & Quinn LLP for Top Legal Advice